marcopeg/hasura-2023/README.md

 # Creates the Pagila public schema and load default data into it
 make pagila-init

-# Optional, adds a bunch of JSONB data
-make pagila-init-jsonb

 # Destroy and recreate the "public" schema
 # -> this is disruptive, you will loose anything you have in the public schema!
 make pagila-destroy